 Since most countries have broader national as well as multiple sectoral development plans, it is important to consider how this roadmap relates to those other plans.
-Ideally the STI planning process should be part of the wider planning of SDG agendas and national development or sectoral development plans - then the alignment can occur more naturally.
-The objective of developing STI for SDG roadmaps is to offer concrete steps that can accelerate the achievement of SDG goals in whatever planning process countries have for achieving SDG goals by harnessing innovation potential and taking advantage of technological opportunities.
+Ideally, the STI planning process should be part of the wider planning of SDG agendas and national development or sectoral development plans - then the alignment can occur more naturally.
+The objective of developing STI for SDGs Roadmaps is to outline concrete milestones that can accelerate the achievement of the SDGs in whatever planning process countries have for achieving the SDGs by harnessing innovative potential and taking advantage of technological opportunities.

-Most countries have begun to articulate SDG goals as part of their plans, but few have outlined what the role of STI will be in reaching those goals, or even more importantly, how STI can help ensure that the goals will be met.
-It is also important to consider how STI for SDG roadmaps relate to overall STI plans or sectoral development plans (the intersection of the three circles in the Venn diagram in Figure 2.2) as there is the potential to improve synergies across them.
-From the review of country plans that was undertaken for the preparation of this guidebook as well as from the five ongoing country pilots it is clear that there is scope for much more integration across the different plans (see Background paper on the five pilot countries).
+Most countries have begun to articulate the SDGs as part of their development plans, but few have outlined what the role of STI will be in reaching those Goals, or even more importantly, how STI can help ensure that the goals will be met.
+It is also important to consider how STI for SDGs Roadmaps relate to overall STI plans or sectoral development plans (the intersection of the three circles in the Venn diagram in Figure 2.2) as there is the potential to improve synergies across them.
+From the review of country plans that was undertaken for the preparation of this Guidebook as well as from the five ongoing country pilots, 17 it is clear that there is room for much more integration across the different plans (see Background paper on the five pilot countries).
 This closer integration has the potential to leverage resources and actions, as well as to improve the efficiency and effectiveness of the actions considered in the various plans.

 Step 2.
-Assess current situation and emerging trends
+Assess current situation